pixijs/pixijs.com/docs/guides/production/performance-tips.md

 ### Graphics

-- Graphics fastest when they are not modified constantly (not including the transform, alpha or tint!)
+- Graphics objects are fastest when they are not modified constantly (not including the transform, alpha or tint!)
 - Graphics objects are batched when under a certain size (100 points or smaller)
 - Small Graphics objects are as fast as Sprites (rectangles, triangles)
 - Using 100s of graphics complex objects can be slow, in this instance use sprites (you can create a texture)